Guidance for the Texas Recycles Computers Program

 For assistance in ensuring that your program complies with the law, please contact the Pollution Prevention and Education Section at 512-239-3143, or e-mail firstname.lastname@example.org.

 The law requires manufacturers offering to sell new computer equipment in or into Texas to provide a program for collecting and recycling consumers' used computer equipment.
 Each manufacturer is responsible only for its own brand(s) of computer equipment.
 The collection and recycling must be convenient and free at the time of recycling.
 The rules define computer equipment as:

 - an accompanying keyboard and mouse made by the same manufacturer.

-The manufacturers are required to offer collection and recycling only for computer equipment purchased primarily for personal or home-business use—regardless of when it was sold; that is, not just computer equipment purchased after Sept.
-1, 2008.
+Manufacturers are required to offer collection and recycling only for computer equipment purchased primarily for personal or home-business use—regardless of when it was sold.

 By law, you will be responsible for any confidential information left on the computer equipment.